6 Principles of Influence That Exploit Your Lizard Brain

 This is the principle of authority at work, we accept without question the opinions of those that are authorities in a particular area.

-There is a good reason for this, our brains are wired to take short cuts to eliminate any unnecessary thinking that impedes survival.
-Now can you see how these principles can be applied to a successful business strategy development?
+There is a good reason for this.
+The brain is wired to take short cuts in order to eliminate any unnecessary thinking that threatens survival.
+Authority is a key part of any successful business strategy as it “short cuts” the time it takes to develop trust.

 Our primitive “lizard” brains accept an authoritative source and move on to more important things, like looking out for sabre-tooth tigers.

-In the business world, authority is signalled by awards, expert testimonials and endorsements.
+In the business world authority is signaled by awards, expert testimonials and endorsements.
 Would you rather rent a movie that had 3 Oscar nominations or one that skipped the big screen and went straight to Netflix?

 If your specialist tells you to lose 30 pounds or face significant health risks, are you more likely to listen to them or your friends?